FortinetCloudCSE/fortiweb-security-foundations-201/content/01chapter/03Task3/index.md

   https://<kali-IP>:8443
   ```
 - Accept all warnings and proceed to the site.
-- You will be prompted to login to Apache Guacamole.
+- You will be prompted to log in to Apache Guacamole.
   - Enter ```guacadmin``` for Username and enter ```S3cur3P4ssw0rd123!```
   - Click **Login**